 - The definition: We share the responsibility and resources in getting the job done.
 Percentages of both contribution and profit are clearly defined.
 Collaborators share the risk, reward, authority and accountability during the specific project.

-- The behavior: This looks like two separate businesses working together for a common goal during a clearly defined project time-line.
+- The behaviour: This looks like two separate businesses working together for a common goal during a clearly defined project time-line.
 Both parties bring a business owner’s mind-set, skills and resources to achieve the common goal.

 - The consequences: Synergy.
 When it works well, you start thinking of other projects that would mutually benefit from the collaboration.
 You realise that you are better and can achieve more with the collaborator.
 When your collaboration is experienced like a train wreck, you can re-invest in making it work or move on.
 What does the other collaborator really bring to the business?
 The perceived potential that the collaboration brings to your own projects will give you the compelling reasons to work on it or walk away.

 - The definition: Going after the same thing in the same place as others.

 - The behaviour: You want what they want. .
 There is an awareness or intelligence about what the other is doing.
 This may look like respect, fear or disdain for others.
 There is a sense of “Getting there first” or “Taking what’s mine” or “Owning this space!”
 Feels great when you win and miserable when you lose.